Skip to content

 • Is it a novel kind of project?

-Can you use knowledge gained in similar projects?
-Can some of the work processes be derived from routine activities?
+Is it possible to draw on knowledge from similar projects?
+Can individual work processes be derived from routine activities?

 • Have the start and finish been defined?

-When can you start formulating the objectives for a specific project contract?
-When will you have finished planning the project and setting up the organisational structures?
-When will the project deliverable be finished?
-When will you be able to assess how much the project has actually cost?
-When will you have documented the knowledge gained in the project and made it available to your company?
+When can the formulation of objectives for a specific project contract begin?
+When will the planning and organisation of the project be completed?
+When is the result of the project available?
+When will it be assessed how much the project actually cost?
+When will the findings from the project be summarised and made available to the company?

 Now you have to create the project file!